Women in punk rock: Fashion

-A designer associated with early UK punk fashion in the 1970s was Vivienne Westwood, who made clothes for Malcolm McLaren's boutique in the King's Road, which became famous as "SEX".
-Other designers included Wendy Gawitz and Kate Buck of "Eccentric Clothing" in Collingwood; Melbourne, Australia designers Julie Purvis and Jillian Burt, and fellow Australians Kate Durham and Sara Thorn.
+Vivienne Westwood was a designer associated with early UK punk fashion in the 1970s who made clothes for Malcolm McLaren's boutique in the King's Road, London, which became famous as "SEX".
+Other designers included Wendy Gawitz and Kate Buck of "Eccentric Clothing", a shop that opened in 1980 in Collingwood, Melbourne, Australia, as well as designers Julie Purvis and Jillian Burt, and fellow Australians Kate Durham and Sara Thorn.

 Pamela Rooke, also known as Jordan Mooney or simply Jordan, worked as a model for Vivienne Westwood's Sex boutique to create an iconic image of punk fashion "style" during the 1970s.
-She later went on to manage the band Adam and the Ants; she was also the bass player for the band.
+She later went on to manage the band Adam and the Ants.

 Women in the hardcore punk scene typically wore army pants, band T-shirts, and hooded sweatshirts.
 The style of the 1980s hardcore scene contrasted with the more provocative fashion styles of late 1970s punk rockers (elaborate hairdos, torn clothes, patches, safety pins, studs, spikes, etc.).

 In 2013 the Metropolitan Museum of Art in New York organized the historical exhibition, PUNK: Chaos to Couture, featuring clothing worn and/or fabricated by punk musicians, as well as designers such as Vivenne Westwood, Rodarte, Ann Demeulemeester, Katharine Hamnett and others.
-A comprehensive exhibition catalog, designed by Pentagram was produced by the museum, and distributed by Yale University Press.
+A comprehensive exhibition catalog, designed by Pentagram, was produced by the museum and distributed by Yale University Press.

 Visual art

-Linder Sterling, commonly known as Linder, was the former front-woman of the post-punk band, Ludus.
+Linder Sterling, commonly known as Linder, was the former front-woman of the post-punk band Ludus.
 She is primarily known for her radical feminist visual artwork, photographs, photomontages, and cover art for the band the Buzzcocks.

+Visual artists Gee Vaucher and her partner Penny Rimbaud were both members of the anarcho-punk band Crass.
+Vaucher's collages and paintings defined the aesthetic of the band and were instrumental to the 'protest art' of the 1980s.
+She considers her artwork as a tool for social change; and works from a feminist and anarcho-pacifist point of view.